ashvi11/Twitter-Sentiment-Analysis/README.md

 We performed data analysis on this table and ran queries to gain useful insights.

-Tools Technologies and Libraries: Python, Jupyter Notebook, MYSQL, MYSQL Workbench, pandas, scikit-learn, nltk, seaborn, matplotlib, pymysql
+Tools, Technologies and Libraries: Python, Jupyter Notebook, MYSQL, MYSQL Workbench, pandas, scikit-learn, nltk, seaborn, matplotlib, pymysql